-Students who are eligible for reimbursements from loans or other overpaymentswill receive payments based on a predetermined schedule:
+Students who are eligible for reimbursements from loans or other overpayments will receive payments based on a predetermined schedule:

-Fall Semester, generally Spring Semester, generally
+Spring Semester, generally

-October February
+February

-November March
+March

-December April
+April

 Students receiving bank loans may have funds in excess of first semestercharges.
 These excess funds may be used to defray second semester charges.
 If a student wishes to voluntarily leave his/her credit for the next semester, this request must be made in writing and submitted to the Student AccountsReceivable Officer.